Why Tech Giants Are Pushing Back To The Office?

 However, data suggests the relationship between productivity and physical presence is more nuanced.
 The Microsoft Work Trend Index 2022 report found that 87 per cent of employees reported being productive while working remotely, yet only 12 per cent of leaders were fully confident that their teams were actually productive.
 This disconnect between perception and reality may be a significant factor influencing the return-to-office mandates.

-Cultural Reinforcement: Remote work can dilute company culture, especially for organisations that pride themselves on in-person collaboration.
+Another reason seems to be cultural reinforcement.
+Remote work can dilute company culture, especially for organisations that pride themselves on in-person collaboration.
 Amazon and others argue that physical office presence helps preserve workplace culture and fosters stronger connections among employees.
 Wipro’s leadership has cited similar reasons, stressing the importance of an office environment for reinforcing company values and building a cohesive, engaged workforce.

 “The transition to flexible work models is unquestionably a step forward as we progress in workspace management.
 It is not a setback.
 We have seen firsthand how embracing flexibility, whether in terms of remote, hybrid, or in-office has led to an overall increased productivity, has enhanced employee satisfaction, and given an access to a broader, more diverse talent pool.
 As we move into the new domains of organisational cultures, I believe the future of work is not about reverting to old norms, but about evolving to meet the changing needs of our workforce,” comments Smriti Mathur, VP, People India & Global Talent Advisory Partner, Pegasystems.